faberuser/kingsraid/README.md

 #### Full Setup (with Models & Voices)

-If you want the 3D model viewer and voice lines features (~2-3GB additional):
+If you want the 3D model viewer and voice lines features:

 1. Clone the repository: